 While they still have a functional website, it appears Esurance is phasing out policies under that name, aiming to eventually transfer their active policies to Allstate.

 In the following table, you'll see many instances of the phrase "Not Available."
 This does not mean that coverage is unavailable.
 Instead, it merely means that our study included no data for these states.
+If you'd like to see which company may offer you a lower quote is your state instantly, use our car insurance cost calculator.

 Average Cost Per State